Complex training: Long term effects of complex training

 ‘The goal of this type of training is to acutely or over long-term training enhance power output in tasks such as jumping, sprinting, and throwing a ball.’

-The ambition in a complex training regime is not just to achieve better results in an individual workout but also to condition the athlete so they can perform more powerfully as a standard.
-Such an improvement again relies upon what Donald Chu calls the ‘neuromuscular connection’.
-That is the relationship between the intense activation of the nervous system and enhanced fast-twitch muscle fibre recruitment.
-However, in terms of long term training effects there is an added dynamic.
-And that is the conditioning of the body to adjust muscle fibres from slow to fast-twitch; thereby increasing the number of fast-twitch muscle fibres available for recruitment and with which to help power a given movement.
+The ambition of complex training is not just to achieve better results in an individual workout but also to condition the athlete to perform more powerfully as a standard.
+Such an improvement relies upon what Donald Chu calls the ‘neuromuscular connection’: the relationship between the intense activation of the nervous system and enhanced fast-twitch muscle fibre recruitment.
+However, in terms of long term training effects there is the added dynamic that muscle fibres adjust from slow to fast-twitch.
+This increases the number of fast-twitch muscle fibres available for recruitment and helps power a given movement.

 ‘Complex training allows the athlete to work the muscle fibers in conjunction with the nervous system in such a way that the slow-twitch fibers are taught to behave like fast-twitch fibers.’

 Such a process is also referred to as muscle fibre type shifting.
 It is also often discussed in regard to converting muscle fibre types IIa to type IIb.
 Different training regimes can stimulate different muscle fibre type adaptions.
 For instance, as a result of their training body builders have a tendency to have relatively more type IIa muscle fibres which allow for forceful, but relatively slow movements.
-Whereas sprinters, as a result of their training, may have a larger amount of type IIb muscle fibres allowing for forceful, and relatively fast movements.
+Whereas sprinters, as a result of their training, may have a larger amount of type IIb muscle fibres allowing for forceful, fast movements.
 Generally, the aim of complex training is to stimulate the athlete to develop more type IIb muscle fibres.
 This allows for their strength to be expressed quickly, which means greater power generation.